Cosmic dust: Dust grain formation

 Planetary disk formation of precursor molecules was determined, in large part, by the temperature of the solar nebula.
 Since the temperature of the solar nebula decreased with heliocentric distance, scientists can infer a dust grain's origin(s) with knowledge of the grain's materials.
 Some materials could only have been formed at high temperatures, while other grain materials could only have been formed at much lower temperatures.
 The materials in a single interplanetary dust particle often show that the grain elements formed in different locations and at different times in the solar nebula.
 Most of the matter present in the original solar nebula has since disappeared; drawn into the Sun, expelled into interstellar space, or reprocessed, for example, as part of the planets, asteroids or comets.

 Due to their highly processed nature, IDPs (interplanetary dust particles) are fine-grained mixtures of thousands to millions of mineral grains and amorphous components.
 We can picture an IDP as a "matrix" of material with embedded elements which were formed at different times and places in the solar nebula and before the solar nebula's formation.
 Examples of embedded elements in cosmic dust are GEMS, chondrules, and CAIs.

+There are recent observations with the James Webb Space Telescope have detected carbonaceous dust grains in galaxies within the first billion years of cosmic time.
+This provides evidences that prove the significant dust production occurred very early in the universe.